 |Products||SLA Dot Display||SLA Bar Display||SLA Series||Coat Endure|

 |Type||Integral and Remote Model||Remote Model||Integral and Split Model||Compact & Integral|

 |Probe Length||150mm to 10m||150mm to 10m||150mm to 10m||65mm to 150mm|

 |Application Media||Non-conductive Sticky Media||Non-conductive Sticky Media||Non-conductive Sticky Media||Conductive & Non-conductive Sticky Media|

 |Output||Single Point Switching||Single Point Switching||Single-Point, Two-Point, Three-Point Switching and Pump Control Logic||Single Point Switching|

-- Rod Arrangement - The construction of probe comprises of sense rod made by stainless steel which serves as rigid support to increases strength and also it resist stains and corrosion.
+- Rod Arrangement - It comprises of sense rod made of stainless steel which serves as rigid support to increase strength and prevent corrosion.

-- Standoff - Long standoff is provided to protect the electronics from high temperature.
+- Standoff - Standoff is provided to protect the electronics from high temperature.

-- Mounting Arrangement - As the shape and length of various tanks differs so same mountings can not be used in every tank.
-It is feasible to use Flanged, Screwed and Tri-clamp mountings suitable according to each tanks.
+- Mounting Arrangement - It is feasible to use Flanged, Screwed and Tri-clamp mountings according to tank size and shapes.

 - Insulation Protection - Insulation protection is required at some extent to isolate the sense and ground part.